nonszalancki/immich-tailscale/README.md

 ## Setup remote machine learning

 Setting up remote machine learning depends on a hardware.
-Navigate to the `immich_remote_ml` folder on your pc and fill the `docker-compose.yml` using [instructions on the immich site](https://immich.app/docs/guides/remote-machine-learning).
+Navigate to the `immich_remote_ml` folder on your pc and fill the `compose.yaml` and `hwaccel.ml.yml` using [instructions on the immich site](https://immich.app/docs/guides/remote-machine-learning).